 Employees must report any incident of workplace violence that they witness.
 OCS will not retaliate against any employee for reporting an incident of workplace violence in good faith.

+Reports of workplace violence that has already occurred can be made by filling out the “Workplace Violence Report” form that is attached at the end of this Plan or here

+https://oceancs.jotform.com/build/210286853739061?iak=dfcf6516e10ab049df0fbfaaf8de78bd-581fa984e5ae6762

-Reports of workplace violence that has already occurred can be made by filling out the “Workplace Violence Report” form that is attached at the end of this Plan and sending it to the [HR CONTACT] by [PREFERRED METHOD OF RECEIVING FORMS].
-The [HR CONTACT] and/or designee will review every Workplace Violence Report at their earliest reasonable convenience and shall take the steps outlined in this Plan in response.
-Copies of the Workplace Violence Report form shall be made available to all employees in [the front office].
+The HR Coordinator and/or designee will review every Workplace Violence Report at their earliest reasonable convenience and shall take the steps outlined in this Plan in response.
+Copies of the Workplace Violence Report form shall be made available to all employees in in the Employee Handbook.

-If an incident of workplace violence is occurring or imminent, any employee witness should ensure that [HR CONTACT] is informed as soon as possible by calling the [HR CONTACT] at [PHONE NUMBER] or by using whatever alternative means of communication would be fastest.
-The [HR CONTACT] will respond to the ongoing or imminent workplace violence as set forth in section II.G., below.
+If an incident of workplace violence is occurring or imminent, any employee witness should ensure that HR Coordinator is informed as soon as possible by completing the report in the Jotform link above or by using whatever alternative means of communication would be fastest.
+The HR will respond to the ongoing or imminent workplace violence as set forth in section II.G., below.

 Employee Compliance